httpwg/wg-materials/ietf103/minutes.md

 ### Github Issue 45

-Martin Thompson: I think Julian answered the questoin well enough.
-IU don't think the document answers it well enough, but as long a sthere's just one answer.
+Martin Thompson: I think Julian answered the question well enough.
+IU don't think the document answers it well enough, but as long as there's just one answer.

 Action: As in the issue, create a separate section discussing normalization rules.